Karen Allen: Career

 Allen made her major film debut in 1978 in National Lampoon's Animal House.
 Her next two film appearances were in The Wanderers, in 1979, and A Small Circle of Friends in 1980, where she played one of three radical college students during the 1960s.
-She also appeared (as a guest star) in the 1979 pilot episode of the long-running CBS series Knots Landing and played Annie Fairgate, the daughter of Don Murray's character Sid Fairgate and Sid's first wife Susan Philby.
+She also appeared (as a guest star) in the 1979 pilot episode of the long-running CBS series Knots Landing.
+She had a small role as a television actor in Woody Allen's film Manhattan (1979), before being cast as the love interest of Al Pacino in William Friedkin's controversial film Cruising (1980).